Lightweight Distributed Gaussian Process Regression for Online Machine Learning: Lightweight distributed GPR

-To ensure the improvement of learning performance of mean prediction, we need to assume that the covariance function of $\eta$ is correctly specified.
-Note that any non-zero mean Gaussian process can be decomposed into a deterministic process, which is the prior mean, plus a zero-mean stochastic process such that GPR can be performed over the zero-mean stochastic process only (page 27, \cite{williams2006gaussian}).
-Therefore, without loss of generality, we can further assume $\eta$ follows a zero-mean Gaussian process for notational simplicity. \begin{assumption} It satisfies that $\eta\sim\mathcal{GP}(0,k)$. $ \blacksquare$ \end{assumption} That is, the target function $\eta$ is completely specified by a zero-mean Gaussian process with kernel $k$.
+To ensure the improvement on prediction accuracy, we need to assume that the prior covariance function of $\eta$ is correctly specified.
+Note that any non-zero mean Gaussian process can be decomposed into a deterministic process plus a zero-mean stochastic process such that GPR can be performed over the zero-mean stochastic process (page 27, \cite{williams2006gaussian}).
+Therefore, without loss of generality, we assume $\eta$ follows a zero-mean Gaussian process for notational simplicity. \begin{assumption} It satisfies that $\eta\sim\mathcal{GP}(0,k)$. $ \blacksquare$ \end{assumption} That is, the target function $\eta$ is completely specified by a zero-mean Gaussian process with kernel $k$.
 This assumption is common in the analysis of GPR (Theorem 1, \cite{srinivas2012information}).

 Furthermore, we need to assume that the state transition matrix induced by $A(t)$ is constant. \begin{assumption} It holds that $\prod_{\tau=1}^tA(\tau)=\prod_{\tau=1}^{t'}A(\tau)$ for any $t,t'>1$. $ \blacksquare$ \end{assumption} One example that satisfies this assumption is each entry of $A(t)$ being constant $\frac{1}{n}$, which is a complete graph.